denisgomes/psi/README.rst

     $ psi demo.py   # run demo.py

-To go directly into interacive model after running the model, use:
+To go directly into interactive mode after running the model, use the -i
+switch:

 .. code:: sh